syncfusion-content/maui-docs/MAUI/DateTime-Slider/ticks.md

 # Tick in .NET MAUI Slider (SfDateTimeSlider)

-This section helps to learn about how to add major and minor ticks in the date-time slider.
+This section helps to learn about how to add major and minor ticks in the DateTime Slider.

 ## Show major ticks